 - Follow the 3-1-1 TSA regulations regarding liquids.
 All liquids and gels must be in a 3.4 oz. container and fit in a one-quart size bag.
 This will need to be removed from your carry-on bag, so pack it at the top for easy access.

 - Check your purse and pockets before going to the airport.
 Remove anything that could be subject to additional screenings or end up getting confiscated.
 This includes scissors over 4″, pocketknives, lotions or hand soap over 3.4 oz., bottled water, and more.
 Remove excess change in your pocket that may set off the alarm.

 - Many airports have the full body scanner where you have to step inside and hold your hands in the air.

 - Purchase your bottled water or coffee after you get through security checkpoints.

 - Wear shoes that are easy to get on and off while standing up.

-- Do not wrap Christmas presents—the TSA may unwrap them for further inspection– even those in checked bags.
-Think about either using gift bags or shipping your gifts in advance to save the hassle of carrying them.
+- Do not wrap Christmas presents.
+TSA may unwrap them for further inspection, including those in checked bags.
+You can pack gifts in gift bags or ship them in advance to eliminate the hassle of carrying them.

-- Food items such as pies and cakes are allowed in your carry-on bags, but liquid items such as sauces, gravies, dips, soups, etc. will have to be in your checked baggage.
+- Food items such as pies and cakes are allowed in your carry-on bag, but liquid items such as sauces, gravies, dips, soups, etc. will have to be packed in your checked bag.

 Have an Enjoyable Flight:

 To reduce the noise and help you relax, plan on bringing some earplugs or headphones.
-Most airlines charge for meals on the plane, so pack some healthy snacks.
-Check to see if your airline offers free non-alcoholic drinks.
+Most airlines charge for meals, so pack some healthy snacks.
+Find out if the airline offers free non-alcoholic drinks.
 If not, plan on purchasing some bottled water after the security checkpoint to prevent dehydration during the flight.